 WAR IN UKRAINE

-The children and families of Ukraine have now suffered six months of devastation and displacement since the war escalated in February 2022.
+The children and families of Ukraine have now suffered eight months of devastation and displacement since the war escalated in February 2022.

-Children will bear the brunt of this crisis.
+Children are bearing the brunt of this crisis.
 They need protection.
 Please donate to help Ukraine now.

 WHAT IS THE HUMANITARIAN SITUATION IN UKRAINE?